LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control: Experiments

-For the objective evaluation, we measured speech intelligibility with character/word error rates (CER/WER) via Whisper large-v3 \cite{radford2023robust}, audio quality with UTMOS \cite{saeki22c_interspeech}, and speaker similarity with speaker encoder cosine similarity (SECS) \cite{louppe2019resemblyzer}.
-To assess controllability, we introduce two variants of VI-based MSE.
-Let $\mathbf{s}(\mathbf{r}, \mathbf{v_r})$ denote the audio synthesized from the speech encoder's reference $\mathbf{r}$ with its VI vector $\mathbf{v_r}$.
-The standard VI-MSE measures the MSE of $\mathbf{v_r}$ and $\text{VIE}(\mathbf{s}(\mathbf{r}, \mathbf{v_r}))$.
-In contrast, RVI-MSE is calculated with the target VI $\mathbf{v}_{*}$, which is sourced from a random, unrelated utterance $\mathbf{r}_{*}$: We then quantified the impression leakage gap, $\Delta_{\text{V}}$, as the difference between these two metrics: A large value of $\Delta_{\text{V}}$ indicates the impression leakage gap, as $\mathbf{v_{*}}$ is sourced from an utterance independent of the speech encoder's reference $\mathbf{r}$.
+Objective evaluation used all 4,837 utterances from the test-clean set.
+We measured speech intelligibility with character/word error rates (CER/WER) via Whisper large-v3 \cite{radford2023robust}, audio quality with UTMOS \cite{saeki22c_interspeech}, and speaker similarity with speaker encoder cosine similarity (SECS) \cite{louppe2019resemblyzer}.
+For fair SECS comparison, we compared each sample to all the utterances from the same speaker but the GT used as the reference $\mathbf{r}$.
+As reference bounds, we report SECS (same/cross) from all same- and cross-speaker original speech pairs.
+To assess controllability, we defined two metrices; VI-MSE and RVI-MSE.
+VI-MSE is the MSE between the predicted VI from the synthesized speech and the target VI $\mathbf{v_r}$ from the speaker reference $\mathbf{r}$, while RVI-MSE uses a target $\mathbf{v_*}$ extracted from a randomly sampled utterance of a different speaker:

-The full results are listed in Table \ref{tab:exp_comparison}.
-All systems achieved high speech intelligibility (CERs/WERs) and audio quality (UTMOS), confirming that our methods do not degrade synthesis quality.
-For speaker similarity (SECS), the reference-based VIC-base and VIC-sep achieved high scores (0.84 and 0.82).
-On the other hand, VIC-rfg’s score was noticeably lower (0.76), reflecting the expected trade-off of its reference-free design in reconstructing speaker identity.
-Next, we analyzed VI controllability and impression leakage.
-While the VI-MSE scores show only a slight improvement in control precision for the proposed methods (0.37 for VIC-sep, 0.36 for VIC-rfg) compared to the baseline (0.39), the impression leakage gap, $\Delta_{\text{V}}$, reveals a more significant difference.
-The baseline exhibits a large gap ($\Delta_{\text{V}}$) of 0.22.
-In contrast, our proposed methods narrow this gap to 0.14 for VIC-sep and a minimal 0.05 for VIC-rfg, demonstrating their superior robustness against impression leakage.

-To further probe control precision, we conducted a modulation experiment, following \cite{fujita2025vic}.
-For each of the 39 unseen speakers in the test-clean set, we modulated each VI dimension of an anchor VI vector from -3 to +3, synthesized 50 sentences per condition, and predicted the VI using our VIE.
-We then quantified the fidelity of VI control via the slope of the linear fit between target and predicted VIs, where a larger positive slope indicates more responsive control in the intended direction.
-As shown in Table \ref{tab:slopes}, while the slopes were generally mild, they were consistently positive for all dimensions except for E) Powerful-Weak, which was not learned effectively by any system.
-Among the systems, the average slope consistently increased from VIC-base (0.096) to VIC-sep (0.135), and finally to VIC-rfg (0.177), offering the most responsive control.